What is the Best Christmas Tree Flocking Powder? Putting it to the Test

 After tracking this for a few Christmas seasons, I’ve found that the sizes available as well as the prices seem to change often.
 At times Sno-Bond is cheaper and at other times SnoFlock is a better deal, so you may want to check prices before purchasing.

-But the 25 lb. box of Sno-Bond is typically, by far, the best deal of all.
+But the 25 lb. box of Sno-Bond is pretty much always, by far, the best deal of all.

 Winner: Sno-Bond